For voter registration information, please call the New Canaan Registrar of Voters, Joan McLaughlin (R) at 203-594-3070.

 District 1 votes at NCHS

-District 2 votes at Saxe Middle School
+District 2 and 3 vote at Saxe Middle School

 For questions on voting districts please call the Republican Registrar of Voters, Joan McLaughlin, at (203) 594-3060